 Considering how often malware, ransomware and hacking hit the headlines, you might be wondering which anti-virus is best to keep your trusty Android phone and all its data safe.
 So we've put together an updated list of apps for keeping your device protected.
-Whether you are looking to keep your phone safe from theft or a trojan, these are the best antivirus and security apps for Android in 2016 and 2017.
+Whether you are looking to keep your phone safe from theft or a trojan, these are the best antivirus and security apps for Android currently.

-Kaspersky is a well-established anti-virus and security package on the desktop, and with its Android app it brings a whole lot of that protection to your mobile.
+Kaspersky is a well-established anti-virus and security package on desktop, and with its Android app it brings that protection to your mobile.
 That means you get anti-virus, call and text control, anti-theft, and anti-phishing features.

 It can also protect you with real-time, web protection, and a few privacy options, though to get the full package you'll need to pay for the premium version of the app, which is currently priced at $14.95 for one year.
 If you need to cover more than one Android device, you can add up to two more at $5 per device, per year.

-That means it's also relatively lightweight in comparison to the others here, and offers free real-time protection.
-As well as offering malware protection, there's also a really handy privacy audit feature that scans all the apps on your phone and breaks them down into different categories, which allows you to get a simple and quick overview of all the apps on your phone.
+That means it's also relatively lightweight in comparison to the others on this list, and offers free real-time protection.
+As well as offering malware detection, there's also a handy privacy audit feature that scans all the apps on your phone and breaks them down into different categories.
+This allows you to get a simple and quick overview of all the apps on your phone.

 You'll probably want to pay some attention to categories like 'Apps that can cost you money'.
 The security audit feature does a similar thing for your phone settings, by quickly assessing potential weak spots in your security and guiding you to turn them off.
-This is likely to include things like switching off the ability to install apps from third-party sources and the developer options.
+This includes switching off the ability to install apps from third-party sources and the developer options.

-Some of those features will, as with similar apps, require the installation of other components too though.
-On the purely protection side of things, Avast has the on-demand and real-time scanning you'd expect of an anti-virus app, and also includes things like the ability to check the security of your current WiFi connection and to lock specific apps so only you can open them.
+Some of those features will, as with similar apps, require the installation of other components too, however.
+On the purely protection side of things, Avast has the on-demand and real-time scanning you'd expect of an anti-virus app, and also includes things like the ability to check the security of your current Wi-Fi connection and to lock specific apps so only you can open them.

 There's also a firewall option, but to use that you need to have a rooted phone.
-Unlike some of the others in this list, the display ads that show in the app aren't too off-putting, but it does promote a lot of its own other apps designed to 'enhance' the suite.
-If you don't need or want those features, that could be slightly annoying to ignore constantly.
+Unlike some of the others in this list, the ads in the app aren't too off-putting, but Avast does promote a lot of its own apps designed to 'enhance' the suite.
+If you don't need or want those features that could be slightly annoying to ignore constantly.
 If you want no display ads at all, you'll need to pay for the premium version, which is available on a monthly or annual basis and varies in cost depending on where you're located.

 AVG Antivirus Security is more than its name suggests, as it also provides app locking, anti-theft, task killer and app backup features.
 And it does it all in a well-designed interface.
 There are also a few battery-saving options on board, and the ability to dig down into your battery data to find out what's been draining it.

-The power saving options replicate functions dotted around any stock Android settings menus, but bring them altogether in one place for easier control.
-If you want to use the junk cleaning options, you'll need to install AVG Cleaner too, but once you have, it integrates with AVG Antivirus.
+The power saving options replicate functions dotted around any stock Android settings menus, but bring them all together in one place for easier control.
+If you want to use the junk cleaning options, you'll need to install AVG Cleaner too.
+Once you have, it integrates with AVG Antivirus.

 In this instance, it seems smart of AVG to provide the cleaner functionality through a separate download, rather than bundle another large app inside the main suite.
-It's worth pointing out that AVG Cleaner is free to download, like AVG Antivirus, but also offers another paid for upgrade to a Pro version for additional features and the removal of ads.
+It's worth pointing out that AVG Cleaner is free to download, just like AVG Antivirus, but also offers a paid upgrade to a Pro version for additional features and the removal of ads.